Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/FM_Report.md

 ## Abstract

 This experiment calculated the frequency conversion factor $\alpha$, generated and validated the frequency spectrum of narrow-band FM and wide-band FM with FM theory, verified the composition ratio of FM carrier power and total power in final result.
-Carried out the frequency shift keying demodulation with the plotted measurement graph of demodulated frequency response of slope detector and ratio detector, which satisfied the theoretical properties.
+Carried out the frequency shift keying and frequency demodulation with the plotted measurement graph of demodulated frequency response of slope detector and ratio detector, which satisfied the theoretical properties.

 ## Introduction